samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `apiKey` (string): API Key from your Password Safe environment.
 Console display name: "API Key".
-* `apiUser` (*Type inferred from the provided value*): API User from your Password Safe environment.
+* `apiUser` (string; *Type inferred from the provided string value*): API User from your Password Safe environment.
 Console display name: "API User".
 * `domain` (string): Domain of your Password Safe environment.
 Console display name: "PasswordSafe Hostname".